zpok3/Waters-of-Life/README.md

 - [Credits](#credits)

 # Introduction
 A lightweight vanilla plus Wabbajack mod list for Fallout 3.
-Intended to bring a Viva New Vegas-like experience to Fallout 3.
-Well, not quite since the Fallout 3 modding scene is pretty dead.

 # List Contents
 You can look [here](https://loadorderlibrary.com/lists/waters-of-life-3) if you're curious about what mods are included.